developersCradle/code-challenge-prime-number-task/README.md

 ### `npm start`

-Open (http://localhost:3000) to view it in the browser.
+Open (http://localhost:3000) to view it in the browser. <br>
-Open developers tools and console to see returning result Open another cmd and go to `\backEndKoodipahkina` folder and `npm start` to start backend
+Open developers tools and console to see returning result. <br>
+Open another cmd and go to `\backEndKoodipahkina` folder and `npm start` to start backend

+# What I Learned

+- Migrated from Java to Ts/Js first time and got working prototype
+- Full stack app in React